mqtt2go/mqtt2go.github.io/dev/mqtt2go-controllers.md

 #### Query All Devices in Group
 <p align="justify">
-Query devices in group asks for all devices in specified group.
+Query all devices in specified group.
 Its value field is filled with <strong>group_id</strong>.
 </p>

 ```json